Joe0x7F/MCP9701A/README.md

 If temperature is 77 degrees Fahrenheit, VDD = 4.1, Iout = 0uA, then
 Vout  = 0.87390915254895165155 Volts

-A descrepency here is not surprising.
+The discrepancy here is unsurprising.
 I would use the average of these to predict Vout for when Iout = 0.
 Therefore,

 Vout (at Iout is 0) = (0.8691505753265928358 + 0.87390915254895165155) / 2 = 0.871529863937772243675 Volts when temperature is 77 degrees Fahrenheit, VDD = 4.1, Iout = 0uA.